Xellyelly/Lagos-Real-Estate-Rental-Listings-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/e32c2a58-f08e-4259-96a6-7fba091d923f)
 - The median is different accross each box plot
--  Victoria island distibution is clearly different from lekki and ikoyi,it has vrey tight range indicating fewer number of listing but highly priced and outlier indicating luxuries houses compare to other top locations
+-  Victoria island distibution is clearly different from lekki and ikoyi,it has vrey tight range indicating fewer number of listing but highly priced with few moderate rent also outlier above the max-range indicating luxuries houses compare to other top locations

 **Does bedroom number Affect Yearly Rent Price, if yes by what % rent increase per bedroom**
 ### Build OLS model: